-SET SLICE mon
+SET SLICE nnn

-This function requires privilege level 5 or greater and allows you to change the time slice value.
+This function requires privilege level of 5 and allows you to change the time slice value.
 The time slice value is the number of 1/1000 of a second (millisecond) that each user will have control of the system.